MicrosoftDocs/win32/desktop-src/print/iprintpipelinemanagercontrol.md

-﻿---
+---
-Description: 'The IPrintPipelineManagerControl interface is passed to each filter in the IPrintPipelineFilter::InitializeFilter method.' ms.assetid: '82efbe8d-0928-4550-9de1-a806a00791eb'
+Description: The IPrintPipelineManagerControl interface is passed to each filter in the IPrintPipelineFilterInitializeFilter method. ms.assetid: 82efbe8d-0928-4550-9de1-a806a00791eb
 title: IPrintPipelineManagerControl interface
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IPrintPipelineManagerControl interface